Obstc0rp/chrome-open-last-download/README.md

-Chrome Open Last Download
+Chrome Download Helper Mini
 =========================

-This is a chrome extension which opens the last available download.
+This is a chrome extension which opens the last available download or the default download directory.

 Use
 ---

-	Alt+L
+	Alt+L: Opens last download
+	Alt+O: Opens default download directory